thai-duy-quy/PA-CSI-HAR/README.md

 # Enhanced Wi-Fi Sensing: Leveraging Phase and Amplitude of CSI for Superior Accuracy
 ## Introduction
 PA-CSI is the library for WiFi CSI HAR that leverages both amplitude and phase features from Wi-Fi signals, incorporating attention mechanisms across both temporal and channel dimensions, along with multi-scale convolutional neural networks (CNNs).
 It is implemented by PyTorch and Tensorflow.
-Our paper [*Enhanced Wi-Fi Sensing: Leveraging Phase and Amplitude of CSI for Superior Accuracy*](10.20944/preprints202412.2585.v1) that under review process.
+This is our paper [*Enhanced Human Activity Recognition Using Wi-Fi Sensing: Leveraging Phase and Amplitude with Attention Mechanisms*](10.3390/s25041038).

 ```
 @article{yang2023benchmark,